What is Click Through Rate?

 The click through rate, or “CTR”, is a common metric used to track the performance of digital ads.

-The CTR is the total number of users that “clicked” the ad divided by the total number of users that “saw” the ad.
+In short, the click through rate (CTR) is the total number of users that “clicked” the ad divided by the total number of users that “saw” the ad.

 Put differently, the CTR reflects the total number of clicks on an ad divided by the total impressions of the ad across a given time period.